magneticio/vamp.io/content/documentation/installation/v0.9.2/rancher.md

 ## Create a Vamp stack
-Next we need to create a Vamp stack.
-This can be done either from `catalog` or from scratch (adding all dependencies manually - Consul, Elasticsearch, Logstash).

-### Create a Vamp stack from catalog

-You can create a Vamp stack directly from the Rancher catalog.
-Just go to `Catalog`, find the `Vamp` entry and click the `Details` button.
-Now you are ready to [run Vamp](/documentation/installation/v0.9.2/rancher/#run-vamp)

-### Create a Vamp stack from scratch

-If you'd rather create a Vamp stack from scratch, our custom Docker image `magneticio/elastic:2.2` contains Elasticsearch, Logstash and Kibana with the proper Logstash configuration for Vamp.
+Next we need to create a Vamp stack and add all dependencies (Consul, Elasticsearch, Logstash).
+Our custom Docker image `magneticio/elastic:2.2` contains Elasticsearch, Logstash and Kibana with the proper Logstash configuration for Vamp.
 More details can be found on the github project page ([github.com/magneticio - elastic](https://github.com/magneticio/elastic)).

 1. Go to `Add Stack` and create a new stack `vamp` (lowercase).
 2. Install Consul: